Pack your bags, these places to visit in Georgia are calling

 Must-Do: Hike to Gergeti Trinity Church with Mount Kazbek towering above.

-Try: Paragliding, glacier trekking, horseback rides to Truso Valley.
+Try: Paragliding, glacier trekking, and horseback rides to Truso Valley.

 Svaneti